Back in 2009, I had just recently graduated high school and joined a multi-level marketing company called ACN.

 Now, when I say authors when it comes to spirituality, I mean that I’ve read online little bits and pieces of hundreds of authors in the “spirituality/new Age” niche, and I’m referring to the authors that have guided me the closest to internal freedom, which is the main objective.

 Back in 2009 when I started ACN, I was introduced to authors such as…

 - Tony Robbins

 - Darren Hardy

-These are a bulk of the most known personal and self-development gurus of which I’ve studied the writings and videos of each quite thoroughly.
+These are the bulk of the most known personal and self-development gurus of whom I’ve studied the writings and videos of each quite thoroughly.

 In the spiritual realm…

 - Thich Nhat Hanh